sara-venkatraman/LaTeX-Templates/README.md

 This repository contains commented LaTeX templates I've written for a CV, lecture notes, homework, research/expository papers, and essays.
 Custom commands and shortcuts for commonly-used symbols in statistics and math are included in the templates for notes, homework, and research, and are explained in the comments with examples.

-Additionally, [here is a website](https://www.tablesgenerator.com) which can generate LaTeX code for tables.
+Additionally, [here is a website](https://www.tablesgenerator.com) that can generate LaTeX code for tables.

 ### CV (Version 1)

+Also available in the Overleaf template gallery [here](https://www.overleaf.com/latex/templates/academic-cv-template/vqghvksnqdhv).

 <a href="#"><img src="https://user-images.githubusercontent.com/6864298/107891491-f82d7d00-6eec-11eb-9f55-6bacdb086ff9.png" width="700"/></a>